Cray 150 Publications

 A short extract from an article by Dr Simon Wilson where later the author brings in that Jocelyn Brooke ‘[was a] ‘long-time observer of the Nailbourne … Bishopsbourne, the village lapped by the woe-waters where he spent many years, was for him a very English and very middle-class Garden of Eden when he was a child.’

-If you would like to enquire about the Jocelyn Brooke Journal the contact e-mail is [email protected] - or please contact us at Cray 150 e-mail [email protected]
+If you would like to enquire about the Jocelyn Brooke Journal and the other publications mentioned above the contact e-mail is [email protected] - or please contact us at Cray 150 e-mail [email protected]

 Proudly powered by Weebly